netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 The "immutable" metadata attribute for "power-users" list entry is "false", which is also the same value as its parent node (i.e., the "user-groups" container), and thus can be omitted.
-Other descendant nodes inside "power-users" user-group inherit the immutability of the list entry thus are also mutable.
+Other descendant nodes inside "power-users" group inherit the immutability of the list entry thus are also mutable.

 ## Immutability of the list {#imm-list}

- In the example in {{NETCONF-with-immutability}} and {{RESTCONF-with-immutability}}, the "user-group" list as a whole inherits immutability from the container "user-groups", which is mutable.
+ In the example in {{NETCONF-with-immutability}} and {{RESTCONF-with-immutability}}, the "group" list as a whole inherits immutability from the container "user-groups", which is mutable.
 One of the list entry named "administrator" is immutable, and the other entry named "power-user" is mutable.
-The client is able to copy the entire "user-groups" container in \<running\>, add new user-group entries, modify the values of descendant nodes of "power-users" list entry, but the values of descendant nodes of "administrator" list entry cannot be overridden with different values expect for the "description" and "ex-username-2" user list entry nodes, which is explicitly reset to be mutable.
+The client is able to copy the entire "user-groups" container in \<running\>, add new "group" entries, modify the values of descendant nodes of "power-users" list entry, but the values of descendant nodes of "administrator" list entry cannot be overridden with different values expect for the "description" and "ex-username-2" user list entry nodes, which is explicitly reset to be mutable.
- The client may also subsequently delete any copied "user-group" entries or the entire "user-groups" container, which will not prevent the deleted data being present in \<intended\> (if implemented) assuming it is still contained in \<system\>.
+ The client may also subsequently delete any copied "group" entries or the entire "user-groups" container, which will not prevent the deleted data being present in \<intended\> (if implemented) assuming it is still contained in \<system\>.

- The "user" list inside the "administrator" user-group list entry as a whole inherits immutability from the list entry, which is immutable.
-Thus the client cannot add new user entries inside "administrator" user-group.
+ The "user" list inside the "administrator" group list entry as a whole inherits immutability from the list entry, which is immutable.
+Thus the client cannot add new user entries inside "administrator" group.
  As one of the user entry named "ex-username-1" is immutable through inheritance, and the other "ex-username-2" user entry is explicitly set to be mutable.
 The client cannot modify the "password" parameter, or add a "full-name" value for user "ex-username-1".